tanzislam/cryptopals/README.md

          ln -fs ../googletest/make/*.a .

  - [Hunspell](https://hunspell.github.io/).
-   - On Windows 7 / MinGW-w64 I had to first install the `autoconf`, `automake` and `mingw-w64-x86_64-libtool` packages in the MSYS2 shell, and then I could build it with the following commands in a MinGW 64-bit Shell:
+   - On Windows 7 / MinGW-w64 I had to first install the
+     `mingw-w64-x86_64-autotools` package in the MSYS2 shell, and then I could build it with the following commands in a MinGW 64-bit Shell:

          autoreconf -vfi